recalledz/project-start/docs/00-wireframes.md

 * Exploration and sect disciple lists now use a unified badge styled purely via CSS.
   Each badge displays a parchment background inside a bamboo border along with the disciple's name, mood, HP bar and current task.
+* All overlays now use the same parchment-style box for a consistent look.

 #dicsiple overlay card on pressing disciple